 \item The previous two algorithms use linear architectures for generalization.
 We also compare to the widely-used Q-learning (QL) algorithm \citep{watkins1989learning}, which is called \emph{tabular} because each state-action pair is updated independently (structured actor-critic and SPAR lie in-between these two extremes as they generalize by enforcing structure).
 Q-learning aims to learn the state-action value function:

-Our implementation is a standard finite-horizon version of the algorithm that uses an $\epsilon$-greedy exploration policy at a rate of $0.2$. \end{itemize} Optimal benchmarks used to determine the effectiveness of the five algorithms were computed using standard backward dynamic programming (BDP).
-All computations in this paper were performed using a combination of Julia \citep{bezanson2017julia}, the modeling language JuMP \citep{dunning2017jump}, and MATLAB 2017a.
+Our implementation is a standard finite-horizon version of the algorithm that uses an $\epsilon$-greedy exploration policy at a rate of $0.1$. \end{itemize} Optimal benchmarks used to determine the effectiveness of the five algorithms were computed using standard backward dynamic programming (BDP).
+All computations in this paper were performed using \texttt{Python}~3.5.